GMouYes/AI_Proj/README.md

 * Guanyi Mou
 * Bowen Tang
 * Hao Yin (Staring Proj 2)

-<span style="color:blue">Thinking of adding weblinks in the future, not sure right now</span>
+*Thinking of adding weblinks in the future, not sure right now*

 ## Project Contents
 There will be mainly four folders, each containing one project.
 In total, there are 3 regular projects and 1 final project.
 * Proj1: Heavy Queens Problem and Urban Planning